Stand with Ukraine. Fight for freedom and democracy

 • Collect user data and sync to MailChimp, GetResponse, Active Campaign, Zapier, and Integromat.

-• Country.
-A Select field for choosing the country from the drop-down;
+• Country — a Select Field for choosing the country from the drop-down list;

-• Submit.
-A Submit field to submit a registration form.
+• Submit — the Action Button (formerly Submit Field) to submit a registration form.

-The first and the primary step is adding a new Form.
-Navigate to JetForms > Add New.
+The first and primary step is adding a new form.
+Navigate to WordPress Dashboard > JetForms > Add New.

-Mainly, there are two ways of creating the Register Form — by adding separate blocks or using Patterns.
-Patterns are the JetFormBuilder plugin’s feature that allows you to use already existing content layouts.
+Mainly, there are two ways of creating the Register Form — by manually adding separate blocks or using patterns.
+Patterns are a WordPress feature that allows the use of already existing content layouts.

 • Image — upload a picture in this block;

-• Submit Field — allows to collect and submit all the input data by clicking on the button.
+• Action Button (formerly Submit Field) — allows to collect and submit all the input data by clicking on the button.

 Let us review these blocks and their customization options.